MicrosoftDocs/azure-docs-powershell/azps-9.3.0/Az.Marketplace/Get-AzMarketplaceCollectionToSubscriptionMapping.md

 ## SYNOPSIS
 For a given subscriptions list, the API will return a map of collections and the related subscriptions from the supplied list.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.marketplace/get-azmarketplacecollectiontosubscriptionmapping) for up-to-date information.

 ## SYNTAX

 ### CollectionsExpanded (Default)